 Good managers are concerned about staff retention and do everything in their power to keep star players happy at work.
 Bad managers, on the other hand, are often the reason why good employees leave.

-Managers: Whatever you do, avoid these 12 mistakes.
-Otherwise, you risk sabotaging staff retention and may very well send good employees packing.
+Employers, whatever you do, avoid these 12 mistakes.
+Otherwise, you risk sabotaging staff retention and may very well send top employees packing.

 1. A bad boss is generally unreachable